kaminderpal/product-price/README.md

    1. Install packages with npm by running `npm install`.
    2. Start the app by running `npm start` and app will start listening at `localhost:5000`.
    3. Browse the api from your browser `localhost:5000/totalcost/:numberOfItems/:pricePerItem/:provinceCode`, e.g  `localhost:5000/totalcost/5000/2/ON`
-3. Run the unit test case with `npm test`
+3. Run the unit test case with `npm test` in the terminal.